 Remember that when deciding on which keyword phrases to use, you should find ones that are relevant to the topic, and that your organization can rank for.
 (If you’re new to the process and strategy of selecting keyword phrases, you may want to check out this article.)

 6. Content that is random or ad hoc.

-One very practical way to maintain discipline around your strategy is to build an editorial calendar.
+One very practical way to maintain discipline around your strategy is to build an editorial or content marketing calendar.
 Sounds simple, but not everyone takes this step.
 Organize thought leadership titles around that finite number of issues you should be known for (again, think about the Venn diagram above), and match those well-researched keywords that you want to – and can be – found for.
 By creating and adhering to a content calendar, you’ll help your content writers focus their energies strategically.

 7. Content that’s inconsistent.